dshivnit/cyber-security-course/cyber-security-course/1.0 Types of Attacks & Defense/Risk Management.md

 - Defining Risk
 	- The likelihood of a threat actor taking advantage of a vulnerability by using a threat against an IT asset
 - Assets
+	- Any part of an IT infrastructure that has value
 		- Data
 		- Equipment
 			- Servers, Printers, Computer etc
 		- People
 		- Services
 - Likelihood
+	- The probability of assets being damaged over time
 	- The probability of an event occurring over time
 - Threat Actors
+	- Anyone or anything with the motive and resources to attack another's IT Infrastructure
 		- Hackers
 		- Hacktivists
 		- Script Kiddies
 		- Insiders
 		- Competitors
 		- Shadow IT
 		- Criminal Syndicates
 		- Advanced Persistent Threat (APTs)
 			- Long-term hacking of a system to gain information over time (extended)
 - Vulnerabilities
 	- Weakness inhered in the protection of an asset
 - Threat